 ‘Mike didn’t touch drugs, this has to be something else.’ he said

 Terry turned and looked at the man who stood next to him.
-He wore a dark pinstripe suit and smiled at Terry with a familiarity which tested his taciturn expression.
+He wore a black pinstripe suit and smiled at Terry with a familiarity which tested his taciturn expression.

 ‘Thanks, I should get back to it.
 Can’t get the help these days.’ he said.

 ‘Beaners or niggers?’ the man said.